geonetwork/doc/source/user-guide/associating-resources/linking-online-resources.rst

 - choose the protocol ``OGC:WMS Web Map Service``,
 - set the URL of the service,
-- then the wizzard query the service to retrieve the list of layers
+- then the wizard query the service to retrieve the list of layers
 - choose one or more layer in the list or set it manually.